 Although their story is uniquely theirs, Kristin and Eric’s experience is an example of the beauty of adoption.
-As a friend and coworker, I had a front row seat to watching the beauty of their story unfold.
+As a friend and coworker, I had a front-row seat to watching the beauty of their story unfold.
 Through diagnosis, infertility treatment, and the decision to adopt, Kristin’s calling as a mother was apparent.
 She labored over every detail of their adoption profile and ached to have a child placed in her arms.
 After one amazing phone call, their lives were changed forever.
-Not one, but two beautiful boys were added to their family and the adoption finalized just before Christmas.
+Not one, but two beautiful boys were added to their family and the adoption was finalized just before Christmas.
 Here is a piece of their story.

 Amy: What led to your decision to adopt?

-Kristin: When my husband, Eric and I got married, we thought we had our entire life planned out.
-We’d take a couple years to ourselves as a married couple to work hard, travel, and get to get to know each other.
+Kristin: When my husband, Eric, and I got married, we thought we had our entire life planned out.
+We’d take a couple of years to ourselves as a married couple to work hard, travel, and get to get to know each other.
 Then we’d start a family after that.
 After 5 years of marriage, we had accomplished many of our goals—except for one.
 We tried for 2 years to have children on our own and through fertility treatments.
 Every month it was always the same disappointing results: negative pregnancy tests.

 In the fall of 2014, we were about to undergo another round of fertility treatment when I sat down with Eric and explained to him that I just didn’t think I could bear another letdown.
 I asked him if we could explore other avenues like fostering children or adoption.
-Eric was very supportive and on board 100% to look further into these options.
-One thing was for certain, we wanted to expand our family and fill our life with loving children.
+Eric was very supportive and onboard 100% to look further into these options.
+One thing was for certain, we wanted to expand our family and fill our lives with loving children.
 We soon decided adoption was for us and met with our agency in December of 2014.

 Amy: What was your expectation for the adoption wait?